NiLuJe/FBInk/README.md

 If you intend to handle touch input in any way in your code, this should be a good place to look ;).
 It also demonstrates how to deal effectively with pen input & drawing on the Elipsa.

+As for `make input_scan`, it will build a small CLI tool around the `fbink_input_scan` API, which helps make sense of which input device does what (a.k.a., "where's that damn touchscreen?" ;)).

 ## NOTES

 Kindle support covers the full Kindle lineup, starting from the K2.